AmanPrakash09/EasyText/README.md

 There is one API Key for OpenAI.
 We have sent this key via the Canvas submission.

 <h3>Running the Application</h3>
-- Clone the repository.
+- Clone the repository<br>
-- Install dependencies in the root directory of the project: npm install
+- Install dependencies in the root directory of the project: npm install<br>
-- Create a .env folder in the root directory of the project
+- Create a .env folder in the root directory of the project<br>
-- Set the OpenAI API Key in .env as OPENAI_API_KEY="key" (replace with actual key)
+- Set the OpenAI API Key in .env as OPENAI_API_KEY="key" (replace with actual key)<br>
-- Start the server: node server
+- Start the server: node server<br>
-- Open the client application in your browser (http://localhost:3000/)
+- Open the client application in your browser (http://localhost:3000/)<br>